Online Safety

 You may have used a shortened name or made a smally typo.

-Update the account name to get an exact match or continue with the payment f you know and trust this account holder.
+Update the account name to get an exact match or continue with the payment if you know and trust this account holder.

 Not a match